 Female leaders during Covid-19: do women lead differently?

 Women make up just 5% of CEOs and 7% of world leaders, yet they’ve shown success in navigating the Covid-19 crisis.
-Explore the attributes of female leaders and hear six stories of the pandemic-related challenges they have faced.
+Explore the attributes of female leaders and hear five stories of the pandemic-related challenges they have faced.

 Percentages of women in leadership positions

 In 2020, only 5% of FTSE 100 chief executive officers (CEOs) are women.1 The FTSE 250 is even further behind, with just 2% of companies being led by females, including IG Group which is led by June Felix.

 Globally, we see a similar story.
 A recent survey revealed that just 5% of over 3000 companies across 56 countries had female CEOs in 2019.2 And only 4.7% of companies that make up the S&P 500 have female CEOs in 2020.